 • Calcium must be several times higher in the external solution in order to counteract the adverse effect of various other cations in the soil solution.
 (Asher and Edwards, 1983)

-• Any sulfuric acid coming into contact with calcium carbonate will react producing water (H2O), carbon dioxide (CO2) and calcium sulfate (CaSO4).
-No increase in hydrogen ion concentration occurs in this reaction; consequently no change in soil pH can occur.
+• Any sulfuric acid coming into contact with calcium carbonate will react to producing water (H2O), carbon dioxide (CO2) and calcium sulfate (CaSO4).
+No increase in hydrogen ion concentration occurs in this reaction; consequently, no change in soil pH can occur.
 (C.E.
 Swift, Ph.D., Colorado State University, 2010)